-Warts are small lumps that often develop on the skin of the hands and feet.
+Warts are small lumps that often develop on the hands and feet.
 They vary in appearance and can develop singly or in clusters.

 Although warts are non-cancerous, they can resemble certain cancers and certain cancers can resemble warts.
-Follow your instincts and visit your doctor if you find a skin growth that doesn’t seem quite right.
+Visit your doctor if you find a skin growth that doesn’t seem quite right.

 Most people will have a wart or two at some point in their life though they tend to affect children and teenagers more than adults.

-Not only can warts look unpleasant but some, like those founds on the soles of the feet, can make walking painful.
+Not only can warts look unpleasant but some, such as those on the soles of the feet, can make walking painful.

 The good news is, they are mostly harmless, and treatment is often simple and effective.

-Here are the different types of warts and how to get rid of them.
+Here is a guide to the different types of warts and how to get rid of them.

 What causes warts?